amiaopensource/vrecord/Resources/Documentation/dv_info.md

 6. You can then use the passthrough and record modes the same as you would with analog videotape in the "Decklink" tab.
 Make sure you have a tape inserted before attempting playback or recording.
 Please see the corresponding sections below for instructions on how to facilitate playback and recording DV tapes.

-7. When using dvcapture in the vrecord GUI, environment parameters can be adjusted in the "Config" tab.
+7. When using the GUI, environment parameters can be adjusted in the Config tab..

 ![dv_vrecord_configuration2](../dv_vrecord_configuration2.jpg)